grafana/google-sheets-datasource/docs/sources/query-editor/_index.md

 ## Range

 [A1 notation](https://developers.google.com/sheets/api/guides/concepts#a1_notation) is used to specify the range.
 If the range field is left blank, the Google Sheet API will return the whole first sheet in the spreadsheet.

+{{< admonition type="note" >}}
 We recommend using a specific range to select relevant data, as retrieving the entire sheet, especially if it contains a large amount of data, may result in slow query performance.
+{{< /admonition >}}

 ## Cache time